3 min read

 3. Understand what good looks like, as detailed success criteria.
 When you're specific about what success will look and feel like—dates, dollars, numbers, actions, and decisions—you're more likely to deliver an outcome (rather than ticking off tasks along the way).

-As an added bonus, this level of clarity will achieve many of the first two tips, too - creating the space for people to get excited and take ownership while smoothing out potential issues that will bring you down along the way.
+As a bonus, this level of clarity will achieve many of the first two tips, too - creating the space for people to get excited and take ownership while smoothing out potential issues that will bring you down along the way.

 Happy trusting!